Everleigh, St Peter's Church

 HERITAGE HIGHLIGHTS: Early example of an iron-framed church

 The design is early Gothic Revival, with a narrow nave punctuated by a short chancel, and overlooked by a west gallery which originally held a barrel organ.
-The combination of short chancel and narrow nave seems to have been designed to emphasise the height of the building.
+The combination of a short chancel and narrow nave seems to have been designed to emphasise the height of the building.
 The roof is in a mock-Gothic hammerbeam style.

 One feature surviving from the medieval church is a Norman font, set on a later shaft and base.
 The font bowl is carved with scallop symbols and inverted V shapes.

-Everleigh had a church as early as the 13th century, when it was owned by Wherwell Abbey in Hampshire.
+Everleigh had a church as early as the 13th century when it was owned by Wherwell Abbey in Hampshire.
 The abbey held the advowson of Everleigh until it was suppressed by Henry VIII, at which point it was granted to Richard Wriothesley.
-The 13th century church was torn down in 1814, and the new church built about a half mile away.
+The 13th-century church was torn down in 1814, and the new church built about a half-mile away.

 The church is built of Bath stone, with a nave, chancel, south chapel, south porch, and west tower.
 The tower holds a ring of 6 bells, cast at the foundry in Aldbourne.

 One very unusual feature is a cannonball used at the Crimean War Battle of Alma in 1854, found on the floor at the foot of the chancel arch.
 A brass plate is set into the cannonball with the inscription 'Sir John Astley, Bart.
 Alma'.

 Another unusual feature is a painted coat of arms to John Barnestone, who served as the rector of Everleigh from 1598-1645).
 The Barnestone coat of arms is painted on boars and hangs on the south wall of the nave near the pulpit.